 I’d also recommend checking out the events schedule in case you are lucky enough to be visiting when a concert is being held at the Teatro.
 There will be a performance of the opera Carmen in September that sounds fantastic.

-If you’ve seen White Lotus you’ve probably heard of Isola Bella – it played quite a key role in the final episode, didn’t it!
+If you’ve seen White Lotus Season 2 you’ll probably recognise Isola Bella – it played quite a key role in the final episode, didn’t it!

 Since 2011 Isola Bella has been open to the public for a cost of €4 per person.
 (Every day except Monday, from 9am until one hour before sunset.)
 We didn’t end up going inside the Museo as we found it extremely crowded but I think it would be worth arriving at opening time if you’re interested to see the rare tropical plants that the previous owner, Lady Treveylan, planted here in the 1890s.